Roger Jowell: Research career

 In Britain, Jowell was active in anti-apartheid activities and in the Labour Party, becoming Alderman in Camden in 1970.
 He began his research career at Research Services Limited, mentored by Mark Abrams.
 In 1969, with Gerald Hoinville he founded the London-based Social and Community Planning Research, which became the National Centre for Social Research, He led the organisation for over 30 years.

 At Social and Community Planning Research, Jowell established the long-running survey series British Social Attitudes and was closely involved as author and editor in its first nineteen annual reports.
 He co-directed the British Election Study from 1983 to 2000 and was the founding chair of the International Social Survey Programme from 1984 to 1989.
 His interest in high quality comparative research grew and in 2002, he and Max Kaase established the European Social Survey alongside a group of leading international experts.

 Academic life

 In 2003, Jowell became Research Professor and Founder Director of the Centre for Comparative Social Surveys at City University (now City, University of London), London from where he continued to lead the Central Coordinating Team of the European Social Survey until his death.
 The success of this ambitious 34 nation comparative study was recognised in 2005 when it was awarded the Descartes Prize for excellence in collaborative scientific research, the first time a social science venture has won Europe's top annual science award.
 Jowell lectured and published widely.

 Social science community

-He made significant contributions to the social science community.
+Jowell made significant contributions to the social science community.
 In 1978 he initiated the establishment of the Social Research Association.
 In the 1980s he played a key role in developing a professional code of ethics through the International Statistical Institute.